omkathalkar/omkathalkar.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Joined Ericsson Research as Researcher for 6 Months! 🥳
+Joined Ericsson Research as a Researcher!🥳